Boston Massachusetts, USA Travel Guide

 White Mountains, scenic drives, tax-free shopping.
 Lakes Region.

-Green Mountains, maple syrup, charming villages.
+The Green mountains range, maple syrup, charming villages.
 Burlington.

 Book train or bus tickets in advance, especially during peak seasons.
 Consider a car rental for flexibility in rural The Northeastern us states.